-Contributions receivable as of December 31, 2021 are as follows:
+Contributions receivable as of December 31, 2022 are as follows:

-Contributions receivable \$ 3,770,000
+Contributions receivable \$ 2,570,000

 Amounts due in:

-ċ 1 270 000

-Less than one year \$ 1,270,000
+Less than one year \$ 1,295,000

-One to five years 2,500,000
+One to five years 1,275,000

-\$ 3,770,000
+\$ 2,570,000

 Contributions receivable due in more than one year are not reflected at the present value of estimated future cash flows, as the discount was deemed to be immaterial.
+Management deems all contributions receivable to be collectible and no allowance for doubtful accounts is deemed necessary.